Kaveeta: Early life

 Nasreen Rizvi was born in 1960 in Karachi, Pakistan.
-Kaveeta's mother Mehtab Rizvi also had a career in film industry and her father Tayyab Hussain Rizvi was a producer.
+Her mother Mehtab Rizvi also had a career in the film industry and her father Tayyab Hussain Rizvi was a producer.
 Kaveeta's elder sister Sangeeta was already associated with Pakistani cinema.

 Career

 Acting

 She has mostly worked in films produced and directed by her elder sister Sangeeta.
 Kaveeta worked in almost 70 films during her 20-year career from 1974 – 1994.
 In 1994, she quit the Pakistani film industry and decided to settle in the United States.

 Personal life

 Actress Kaveeta also known as Kavita was born as Nasreen Rizvi.
-She is also the aunt of British American actress Jiah Khan.
+She is also the aunt of the late British American actress Jiah Khan.